RinniSwift/Computer-Science-with-iOS/accessControl.md

 > ❓ **Questions**
 >
-> - What is the default access level when you declare a new type, propery, or function?
+> - What is the default access level when you declare a new type, propery, or function?\
+>   *Internal access level.*

 > **Good reads**
 >